Since

 Nation - at the San Xavier Community Center, 2018 W. San Xavier

-paste http://www.earthcycles.net in your URL.
-The Indigenous
+paste http://www.earthcycles.net in your URL].
+The

-the opportunity for Indigenous peoples of the border regions to
+opportunity for Indigenous peoples of the border regions to

 exchange experiences and information about how the international

-mutual concern affecting our traditional homelands, cultural and
+homelands, cultural and

-email at kgarcia@wakenet.org or Mike Flores 520.235.2406, email
+kgarcia@wakenet.org and Mike Flores @ 520.235.2406,

-MichaelFlores_hotmail.com.
-Mike Flores,
+MichaelFlores@hotmail.com Mike Flores,

 Tohono O'odham summit organizer, receives a flag from Mohawk Mark